qoter/EasyTest/README.md

     .WithDeserializer(s => new StreamReader(s).ReadToEnd())
     .LoadFromDirectory("/path/to/directory/with/files");
 ```
-Now you can use context for asserts
+Now you can use content for asserts
 ```cs
 var actual = MakeMagic(content.Xml);
 Assert.AreEqual(content.Expected, actual);